-Please keep your body shape in mind when you choose your base layer.
+Keep your body shape in mind when you choose your base layer.
 If you are very slim you may look fabulous in just a camisole on your top half but for the vast majority of us, this is as good as underwear and not something we want to be seen in outside the bedroom.

-If you are not confident about showing your arms, go for a long-sleeved, good quality, t-shirt or a simple shirt that you can wear unbuttoned with a pencil skirt and bare legs.
+If you aren’t confident about showing your arms, go for a long-sleeved, good quality, t-shirt or a simple shirt that you can wear unbuttoned with a pencil skirt and bare legs.
 If the temperature rises while you are out for your lunch break you won’t have to go back to the office red and sweating.

 Over your camisole or vest top you could wear something more fitted like a jacket or cardigan.
 Depending on your figure type, it could be nipped in to show off your waist, or have straight seams, such as a boyfriend jacket, if you are not naturally blessed with a defined waist.
 You want something comfortable enough to keep on all day, so don’t opt for a stiff fabric.
 There are lots of cardigan type jackets around this season, or those made out of sweatshirt material.
 The cut of a jacket in a softer fabric is a great solution if you want to wear it all day, and they look smart without being too corporate.
-This structured, woven jacket is from Zara.

 This can be a colourful or textured scarf which you can take on and off as the temperature changes.
 It’s amazing how much just adding a scarf around your neck can bring a whole lot of cosy warmth to your entire body!